India › Best Places to Stay in Chennai

 This suburb is conveniently about halfway between George Town (sort of the city center) and the airport but still linked to much of the city (and the airports) by the excellent metro system.
 Hotels around Alwarpet can offer the sort of spacious rooms, substantial gardens, and proper carparks not found in downtown, and there are some modern shopping options along the streets.

 Chennai has the longest city beach in India.
 Not suitable for swimming (because of rips and pollution), it’s still scenic and popular among locals and Indian tourists for strolling and relishing street food at seaside stalls.
-However, unlike Mumbai, there is an astounding lack of accommodation anywhere near the beach, except for a few unremarkable guesthouses in Triplicane, about 500m inland.
+However, unlike Mumbai, there is a lack of accommodation anywhere near the beach, except for a few unremarkable guesthouses in Triplicane, about 500m inland.

-- Best Cheap/Moderate Hotel: Hotel Thalapthi
+- Best Cheap/Moderate Hotel: Thalapthi

 All Chennai Hotel Reviews